 Our in-house alumina plants commenced production in 2012.
-In 2017 and 2018, we produced 85.7% and 87.1%, respectively, of the alumina we used in our production of aluminum products at our in-house alumina plants.
-As of December 31, 2018, we had an aggregate annual production capacity of 14.0 million tons of alumina.
+In 2017, 2018 and the six months ended June 30, 2018 and 2019, the self-produced alumina used by our Group accounted for 85.7%, 87.1%, 86.8% and 89.2%, respectively, of the alumina we used in our production of our aluminum products.
+As of June 30, 2019, we had an aggregate annual production capacity of 14.0 million tons of alumina.
 We produced alumina at a cost below the purchase price of alumina that we purchase externally.
 The remainder of our required alumina were mainly purchased from a supplier from whom, due to our long-term commitment, bulk purchase, self-pick-up arrangement and deposit, we have been able to purchase alumina from at prices below average market price.

-In 2017 and 2018, we produced 73.8% and 78.3%, respectively, of the electricity we used in our production of aluminum products at our thermal power stations.
-As of December 31, 2018, our power station had an aggregate installed capacity of 12,415 MW.
+In 2017, 2018 and the six months ended June 30, 2018 and 2019, we produced 73.8%, 78.3%, 73.8% and 83.2%, respectively, of the electricity we used in our production of aluminum products at our thermal power stations.
+As of June 30, 2019, our power station had an aggregate installed capacity of 12,415 MW.
 We produced this electricity at a cost below the purchase price of electricity that we purchase externally.
-The remainder of our required electricity was purchased from a supplier pursuant to a direct power supply agreement and delivered via our inhouse power grid.
+The remainder of our required electricity was purchased from a supplier pursuant to a direct power supply agreement and delivered via our in-house power grid.
 Due to our off-grid structure, bulk purchases and long-term cooperation, we have been able to purchase our electricity from our supplier at a price below average on-grid electricity price.